alexszeliga/hexo-dev-blog/source/_posts/Using-laravel-queues-and-events.md

     <x-primary-button>Submit</x-primary-button>
 </form>
 ```
-Lets say this results in a performance bottleneck in our application.
+Let's say this results in a performance bottleneck in our application.
 We can extract the behavior from the front end and use a queued job triggered from the frontend, and allow the application to insert the new comment asynchronously.

 Since a comment can be left on a conversation or a comment, I'm using Laravel's polymorphic relationships to pass the `$root` of the comment into the constructor.